-But is the ketogenic really right for you?
+But, first, let’s talk about if the ketogenic really right for you?
 You may already be following the gluten-free diet, especially if you’re a regular reader of Celiac and the Beast (because face it, you’re not just here for my humor).

 Full disclosure, I’ve only tried a high-fat diet for a few days when I was doing a fecal fat test.
 Yes, it’s just as exciting as it sounds.
 Basically you’re challenging your body with 100 grams of fat per day for three days.
 After that, you submit a stool sample and see how your pancreas is adapting to the fat.
 It’s one of the tests for EPI.
 Thankfully I didn’t have it, but I found out that I felt pretty good on a really high fat diet.
 Especially for such a carb queen like myself.

 But a high-fat diet is NOT ketosis.
 Ketosis is a medical state.
 There are risks to being on a high-fat diet, especially if you’re getting that fat from things like potato chips and processed fatty food.
 Keto, paleo, and other restrictive diets may not be for those, like myself, with a history of eating disorders.
 Being on a restrictive diet, labeling foods “good,” bad,” or “compliant” may trigger compulsive thoughts about food and lead to disordered eating in those even without an eating disorder.